corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 #### The Network Map signing service requires a configuration update to specify communication with the Network Map Service

 The release modifies the Network Map Signing Service to request data through the Network Map Service rather than going directly to the database.
-Therefore the configuration needs to change to remove the redundant DB configuration and instead adding the service endpoint.
+Therefore the configuration needs to change to remove the redundant database configuration and instead adding the service endpoint.
 As this information cannot be known by the config upgrader, this has to be added manually.
 See [Signing Services](signing-service.md) for more information on how to configure this.